 The attorneys at Stephens, Anderson & Cummings send our most heartfelt condolences to the family during this time.

 Most bicycle accidents are caused by motorists that simply do not see the bicyclists when they are in intersections or in the traffic lane.
 In a collision between a bicycle and an automobile, the cyclist is usually the most badly injured.

 The National Highway Traffic Safety Administration recommends that cars and trucks leave at least three feet of clearance when passing a bicyclist on the road and to look out for bicyclists when opening doors, pulling into driveways and crossing intersections.

 Common bike injuries include:

 - Internal organ damage

 These types of injuries often require extensive and costly medical treatment.
 If you or a loved one has been in a bicycle accident, you may be able to seek compensation for your pain and suffering.
-We offer free consultations and will take care of every legal detail.
+Our Fort Worth injury attorneys offer free consultations and will take care of every legal detail.
 In the meantime, you can concentrate on the most important part of this process your recovery.